nilsfriess/ParGibbs/docs/installation.rst

 Building the library and examples
 ---------------------------------
-CMake is used to configure and build the library and examples.
+CMake is used to configure and build the library.
 If all dependencies are installed as described above, run

 .. code-block:: console